Tihi321/kvizollama/README.md

-## Ollama Quiz Readme: The Ultimate Quiz Generator
+## Kvizollama Readme: The Ultimate Quiz Generator

-Welcome to the world of interactive education with Ollama Quiz!
+Welcome to the world of interactive education with Kvizollama!
 This guide will take you through every step from installing and setting up your environment, creating quizzes tailored to various topics, configuring difficulty levels, and tracking user performance.

 <div align="center">
    <img alt="App" src="./assets/app.png" width="620" />